Karabar

 The Karabar High School and Distance Education Centre is a state public high school for years 7 to 12, located in Karabar.

-The distance education centre serves students who are unable to attend school because of geographic isolation, illness, vocational talent, religious and other reasons, in the southern part of NSW as well as Australians living overseas and students from smaller private and state high schools that are unable to offer specialist subjects such as languages, extension mathematics and software design and development.
+The distance education centre serves students unable to attend school because of geographic isolation, illness, vocational talent, religious and other reasons, in the southern part of NSW as well as Australians living overseas and students from smaller private and state high schools that are unable to offer specialist subjects such as languages, extension mathematics and software design and development.

 The high school provides education for students in academic, vocational and employment streams leading to the award of the NSW Higher School Certificate.
-A specialist program for gifted and talented students called the Selective Extension Program draws students from throughout the district and the ACT.
+A specialist program for gifted and talented students called the Selective Extension Program draws students from throughout the district and the Australian Capital Territory.
 The Karabar marching band, "The Namadgi Redbacks" tours internationally every two years.

 The Primary School, Queanbeyan South is over the fence from Karabar High.
 Queanbeyan South is a public school for pre-school to year 6.

-A 7-Eleven service station opened in 2017, and includes a small shop selling coffee, pies and other refreshments.